DougPfeffer-alt/2FIVE3/README.md

 September 13, 2020 - Updated projects to include the latest Code Fellows Project

 September 19, 2020 - Swapped out a static photo for my 201 project, with a Wheel of Fortune GIF similar to what is found on the actual game site.
 Also adjusted some styling, and adjusted the font size of the footer.

+September 22, 2020 - Added a Biography page, and a link to a future Blog page